 A complainant may decide after filing a complaint that he/she does not want to have the University pursue an investigation.
 Complainants and others should understand that compliance with such a request may limit the University's ability to take action in response to the complaint.
-In such a situation, the University will evaluate the request in the context of the University's responsibility to provide a safe, nondiscriminatory, and harassment-free environment.
+In such a situation, the University will evaluate the request in the context of the University's responsibility to provide a safe, non-discriminatory, and harassment-free environment.
 In evaluating such a request, the University will consider several factors, including the seriousness of the alleged misconduct, the complainant's age, whether a weapon or force was involved, the parties involved, whether there have been other complaints of misconduct against the respondent, and the applicability of laws mandating an investigation or other action.
-See Section XXII for information regarding confidential support services.